haydher/Crypto-tracker/README.md

+# Crypto Tracker

+Cryptocurrency tracking website.
+Data is fetched from third-party sources to show real-time price changes and to view historical prices for over 10k coins.
+Use of local storage with Redux to save the User's bookmarked coins.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).